 BYD Auto announced on January 4, 2022, that it sold 97,990 passenger vehicles in December 2021 which is a 77.9% year-on-year (YoY) growth.
 The annual sales in 2021 stand at 730,093 units marking an impressive 75.4% YoY increase.
 The passenger new energy vehicle (NEV) sales comprise of 593,745 units, which is 231.6% up in comparison to 2020, and a new record in the Chinese market.
 The NEVs constituted 92,823 units in December, up 236.4% YoY.

 As per a report from autohome.com, the BYD Dolphin recorded sales of 10,016 units in December 2021, and a cumulative sales of 29,598 units from August (sales launch month) through December 2021.

 What is the BYD Dolphin release date for Australia?

-The BYD EA1 is not expected to launch before April 2022, as per local media reports.
-The Yuan Plus SUV will be the first BYD launch for Australia.
+The BYD Dolphin is expected to launch in mid-2022, as per local media reports.

 What is the projected BYD Dolphin price in Australia?